karayamanemre/decode-morse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project leave a star
+If you like this project leave a star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank my microverse code reviewers for there guidance and feedback
+I would like to thank my microverse code reviewers for there guidance and feedback.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>